Eskild Dall

-Eskild Dall (born 8 January 2003) is a Danish footballer who plays as a forward for Brøndby IF under-19.
+Eskild Dall (born 8 January 2003) is a Danish footballer who plays as a forward for FC Fredericia in the Danish Superliga.

 Career

 Dall started his career with Dutch top flight side Ajax.
 Before the second half of 2021–22, he was sent on loan to AGF in Denmark.
 On 10 April 2022, Dall debuted for AGF during a 2–2 draw with FCN.